 Establish preschool schedule basics

-- Routine—children perform best when they have a regular schedule and know what to expect
+- Routine—children perform best when they have a regular schedule and know what to expect.

-- Play—children grow and explore through play, and every preschool should build playtime into the schedule
+- Play—children grow and explore through play, and every preschool should build playtime into the schedule.

-- Regular meals and snacks—preschool days require lots of energy, and children need to fuel their bodies appropriately
+- Regular meals and snacks—preschool days require lots of energy, and children need to fuel their bodies appropriately.

-- Down time —adults often wish nap time was still a part of their daily schedule, and for good reason: nap time (or down time) helps children recharge so their brains can absorb what they've learned
+- Downtime—adults often wish nap time was still a part of their daily schedule, and for good reason: nap time (or downtime) helps children recharge so their brains can absorb what they've learned.

-For example, South Carolina requires outdoor activity for children each day as weather permits, and Florida requires that snacks and meals meet USDA MyPlate guidelines.
+For example, South Carolina requires outdoor activity for children daily as weather permits, and Florida requires that snacks and meals meet USDA MyPlate guidelines.
 There may also be different required staff ratios for active time and down time, which should factor into your preschool's daily schedule and how you handle staff breaks.

 Use flexibility to your advantage

 The secret to a flexible preschool schedule is patience — and not just being calm if you run behind or have to adjust your day's flow.
 It's also about being patient with the children in your care.
-Starting preschool is a big adjustment; it takes time for children to trust their teachers and feel comfortable sleeping at nap time, eating new foods, listening well to instructions or socializing.
-Your patience and willingness to spend a few extra minutes to smooth things over is a huge signal to children that you are trustworthy and on their side.
+Starting preschool is a big adjustment; it takes time for children to trust their teachers and feel comfortable sleeping at nap time, eating new foods, listening to instructions, or socializing.
+Your patience and willingness to spend a few extra minutes to smooth things over is a major signal to children that you are trustworthy and on their side.